ufneurology/handbook/README.md

 Because Quarto produces static HTML, the resulting site can be hosted anywhere.
 We chose GitHub Pages because it is free, version-controlled, and tightly integrated with the same repository that holds the source files.

+## Contributing

+Anyone with access to the repository can improve the handbook.
+The preferred method is to open a Pull Request with the proposed changes.
+The maintainer will review the contribution, make any necessary edits on the local computer, and merge it.
+Small factual corrections or typo fixes can also be submitted as pull requests.

+The design philosophy remains deliberate simplicity: plain Markdown, a single configuration file, one custom stylesheet, and a static hosting model.
+This keeps the barrier to contribution low while still producing a professional, searchable, and mobile-friendly resource for the residency.

 ## Core Files

 | File / Folder       | Purpose |